shade40/Slate/README.md

     for _ in range(terminal.height)
 ]

+# Use an alt buffer to keep the pre-run terminal state intact
 with terminal.alt_buffer():
     for line in content:
         terminal.write(content)

     terminal.draw()

+    # Draw a '0' to a random spot on the screen, 60 times a second
+    #
+    # This type of operation is really taxing on terminals (especially old ones,
+    # like Terminal.app) as it generally is done by redrawing the entire screen.
+    # That's no longer gonna be a problem for us.
     while True:
         cursor = (randint(0, terminal.width - 1), randint(0, terminal.height - 1))